MicrobiologyETHZ/mbarq/docs/index.rst

 The main steps of the workflow involve:

-1. Mapping of each barcode to insertion location in the genome.
+1. Mapping of each barcode to the insertion location in the genome.
 2. Profiling barcode abundances across samples.
 3. Mutant fitness analyses.
 4. Exploratory analysis using `mBARq web app`_